 -

-Personalized Aesthetic: Custom art pieces resonate with the individuality of the homeowner.
+Personalized Aesthetic: A custom piece of art appeals to the individuality of the house owner.

 -